ikatson/rqbit/README.md

 ### --peer-connect-timeout=10s

-This will increase the default peer connect timeout
+This will increase the default peer connect timeout.
+The default one is 2 seconds, and it's sometimes not enough.

 ### -r / --filename-re